devfoma/Foma-/README.md

-# Foma-
+# Foma
-My personal Journey
+This is my portfolio and personal journey